Updated: Apr 17

 The plans fit into the left hand for the Trooper ready for him to pass off as soon as he can before Darth Vader cuts him to shreds.

-The arms are jointed at the shoulder with a ball joint and a single rotating elbow.
-This bends to and just past 90 degrees - we still await the use of double jointed elbows consistently on Black Series figures, but this is one that might have benefitted for weapon posing.
+The arms are jointed at the shoulder with a ball joint and new butterfly shoulder joints.
+They have a single rotating elbow, this bends to and just past 90 degrees - we still await the use of double jointed elbows consistently on Black Series figures, but this is one that might have benefitted for weapon posing.

 Our final joints are a ball jointed head, but without a pivot joint so we only really get rotation from the neck, no looking up and down - this is a shame for action poses as you can have him looking where he is firing.
 We finish with a stomach joint which rotates and leans on a ball joint, this helps somewhat in crouched and firing positions.